- Corporate Transactional Practice

 This course acquaints students with the defining attributes of the legal profession including a code of ethics and assumption of duties to clients, the justice system and society.
 It focuses on the evolving nature of legal services, types of law practices and demographics of the legal profession and the skills required for law practice.

-Learn more by viewing our Clinics pages.
+Learn more by viewing our Clinics and Field Placements pages.

 The Levin College of Law offers a vibrant Externship Program in which students earn academic credit and obtain real-world experience in a variety of legal settings.
 Levin externships are available throughout Florida and the United States at government agencies, with sitting federal and state judges, at non-profit institutions, and in for-profit corporations.